 Why buy casual hiking shoes?

 Hiking shoes generally have better cushioning, stability, and support than casual shoes and sneakers.
 That makes them a good everyday option for people with foot or ankle issues, men and women who work on their feet, and folks who just like the look of hiking shoes on their feet.
-This post has highlighted the best outdoor lifestyle shoes, trail-to-town shoes, and casual hiking shoes for the average day hiker.
+This post has highlighted the best casual hiking shoes and outdoor lifestyle shoes for trail-to-town use.

 Have you found a promising pair?
 If so, please consider purchasing them through the affiliate links above.
 That's free and easy for you and does me a solid since the billion-dollar retailers may share a few dollars of each sale made through these links.
 If Hiking Feet has hooked you up, please consider hooking me up, too.